• World Travel Experiences

 Bryce Canyon, Utah – A home for Hoodoo’s

-admin Posted onJuly 23, 2018August 5, 2018 ATVs, Bike Path, Boston Brick & Stone, Bristlecone Pines, Bryce Canyon, Bryce Canyon Lodge, Canyon, Chimney restoration, Cycling, Dark, Dixie National Forest, Hiking, Hoodoos, Masonry, Milky Way, National Park, Photography, Red Canyon, Stars, Trails, Utah, Wildlife 1 Comment 4601 Views
+Michelle Posted onJuly 23, 2018August 5, 2018 ATVs, Bike Path, Boston Brick & Stone, Bristlecone Pines, Bryce Canyon, Bryce Canyon Lodge, Canyon, Chimney restoration, Cycling, Dark, Dixie National Forest, Hiking, Hoodoos, Masonry, Milky Way, National Park, Photography, Red Canyon, Stars, Trails, Utah, Wildlife 1 Comment 4650 Views

 We recently took our second trip to Bryce Canyon for another look at this amazing landscape full of Hoodoos.
 Those are the pillar shaped rocks jutting up out of the ground, in case you were wondering.
 We had first visited in 2017 because our best friends who own Boston Brick and Stone, a masonry company out of Pasadena, California, were there doing what they do best; historic chimney restoration on the cabins at Bryce Canyon Lodge.
 What a perfect setting to spend a bit of free time with friends!